JovaniPink/bikesharing/README.md

 # Citi Bike Analysis

-> Breakdown of Citi Bike's rider data in New York City from August 2019 for insights into bike usage in 2020.
+> Breakdown of Citi Bike's rider data in New York City from August 2019 for insights into bike usage into 2021.

 ![citi-bikes](resources/citi-bike.jpg)

 ## Overview of Project

-This current repo is a playing with data from Citi Bike Trip Histories.
-I've made several charts and graphs and we now know the breakdown of rider types in New York City.
-We know this by the first round of data analysis we did [Citi Bike Analysis Tableau](https://public.tableau.com/profile/jovanipink#!/vizhome/BikeSharing_16039941514670/CitiBikeDashboard) which is feeding to my greater final analysis on User Type and COVID []().
+Analyzed 9 Gigabytes of data from Citi Bike Trip Histories dataset.
+14 charts and graphs that focus on the breakdown of rider types in New York City between 2019 and 2021.
+This 1st round of data analysis we did [Citi Bike Analysis Tableau](https://public.tableau.com/profile/jovanipink#!/vizhome/BikeSharing_16039941514670/CitiBikeDashboard) was the foundation to which fed to a final analysis on User Type in times of COVID []() explaining their use patterns.

 I've also charted Citi Bike's data dump sizes and times: [Profiling Citi Bike Trip Data](https://public.tableau.com/profile/jovanipink#!/vizhome/ProfilingCitiBikeTripData/FileSize)